June 21, 2026, 2:51 pm | Read time: 4 minutes

 Additionally, populations are growing in our neighboring countries.
 This increases the “pressure” on the giants to explore new habitats.
 Germany lies directly on their natural expansion route westward.

-Can You Really Encounter Elk in Germany?
+Can You Really Encounter Moose in Germany?

-Are Elk Dangerous to Humans?
+Are Moose Dangerous to Humans?

 The greatest danger, however, does not come from direct encounters but from road traffic.
 Like deer, moose tend to stand still in danger rather than flee.
 This can lead to serious accidents, especially on country roads and at dusk.
-If you encounter a moose, you should keep your distance and not provoke the animal.4
+If you encounter a moose, you should keep your distance and not provoke the animal.5

 What the Return of Moose Means for Germany

-What surprises us today could become quite normal in the future: that moose will soon belong to the native wildlife again.
+What surprises us today could become quite normal in the future: That moose will soon belong to the native wildlife again.